beego/beedoc/en-US/mvc/controller/session.md

 - SessionRegenerateID()
 - DestroySession()

-The mostly used operations are get session, set session, and delete session.
+The most used operations are get session, set session, and delete session.

 You can also use your own logic: